ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.config.width`       - default width for configuration dialog (deprecated - valid only for admin2)
 * `common.connectionType`     - Connection type with the device: `local/cloud`.
 See `common.dataSource` too.
 * `common.dataFolder`         - folder relative to iobroker-data where the adapter stores the data.
 This folder will be backed up and restored automatically.
 You can use variable `%INSTANCE%` in it.
-* `common.dataSource`         - How the data will be received from device: `poll/push/assumption`.
+* `common.dataSource`         - How the data will be received from a device: `poll/push/assumption`.
 It is important together with `connectionType`.
 * `common.dependencies`       - Array like `[{"js-controller": ">=2.0.0"}]` that describes which ioBroker modules are required for this adapter on the same host.
 * `common.disableDataReporting` - Do not report errors via the `sentry` for this instance
 * `common.docs`               - The structure like `{"en": "docs/en/README.md", "de": ["docs/de/README.md", "docs/de/README1.md"]}` that describes the documentation if not in `README.md`